ZoomInfo

 An ICP can inform your entire sales and marketing strategy, from content creation to advertising to sales outreach.

-Key Components of an Ideal Customer Profile
+Core Components of a B2B Ideal Customer Profile

 Your ICP needs the right data points to actually work.
 Start with firmographics, add technographics, then layer in intent signals.